Stop All the World Now

-Stop All the World Now is the second full-length album by American singer-songwriter Howie Day.
-It was recorded at Olympic Studios in London over three months in early 2003 and released by Epic Records on October 7, 2003.
+Stop All the World Now is the second album and major label debut by American singer-songwriter Howie Day.
+It was recorded at Olympic Studios in London and released by Epic Records on October 7, 2003.
 Day chose Martin Glover as a producer, known for producing the Verve's Urban Hymns.

-The working title for the album was ... from a Northern Sky, a line from the song "Come Lay Down".
-The final title, Stop All the World Now, is a lyric from the song "I'll Take You On".

-Recording

-The album saw Day for the first time being backed by a permanent band.
-Stop All the World Now was recorded with guitarist Jay Clifford from Jump, Little Children, the Verve bassist Simon Jones, Los Angeles multi-instrumentalist Les Hall and London drummer Laurie Jenkins.
-The songs "Numbness for Sound", "I'll Take You On", "Collide", and "She Says" were accompanied by the London Philharmonic Orchestra.

-Several tracks were co-written with Jay Clifford, lyricist Peter Zizzo and Better Than Ezra frontman Kevin Griffin.
-The song "She Says" already appeared on his previous album, Australia, but was re-recorded accompanied by a 25-piece orchestra and mixed by Chris Lord-Alge.
-This version is also known as "She Says (Chris Lord-Alge Mix)".
+The album was certified Platinum on May 20, 2005, by the RIAA for sales of one million copies in the United States.
+The single "Collide" was certified Gold on September 15, 2005.

 Promotion and reception

 On September 27, 2003, a full band tour began to promote the album.
-Due to other commitments, Simon Jones was unable to tour with the group and was replaced by Jeremy Curtis.

 After its release the record received lukewarm reactions.
 Rolling Stone's author Pat Blashill referred to the album as "[...] not bad.
 It's tender and well-felt and pretty.
 But [...] the music feels indistinct, even sorta impersonal."
 Devon Powers from PopMatters noted that "Stop All the World Now is an album you have a crush on, not one you fall deeply, complexly, and foolishly in love with.
 And crushes have a way of disappearing suddenly, without a trace."

-Sales of Stop All the World Now were initially sluggish, but slowly began to rise beginning in late 2004 with the single release of the ballad "Collide", which became a popular radio hit and was featured on TV shows such as Scrubs, One Tree Hill, and Third Watch as well as being used in the promotion of the movies Pride & Prejudice and The Perfect Man.